MolEvolEpid/hypermut3/README.md

                       bases between query and context, partial) --keepgaps, -k        Flag indicating to keep gaps in the alignment when identifying pattern matches (default without flag is to remove gaps)
 --begin BEGIN, -b BEGIN
-                      Position at which to start searching for mutations (default: 0) --finish FINISH, -f FINISH
+                      Position at which to start searching for mutations (default: 0).
+Note that the context may fall outside of these positions.
+--finish FINISH, -f FINISH
-                      Position at which to end searching for mutations (default: end of sequence)
+                      Position at which to end searching for mutations (default: end of sequence).
+Note that the context may fall outside of these positions.
 ```

 ## Details